 The best cutout shortbread cookies that are no spread and full of buttery, soft, yet crispy textures.
-The perfect shortbread cookie for decorating, these specific cookies use an easy technique using standard buttercream rather than finicky royal icing.
+The perfect shortbread for Christmas cookie decorating, these specific Christmas tree cookies use an easy technique using standard American buttercream rather than finicky royal icing.

 Why You'll Love This Recipe

-Easy shortbread cutout cookies - These are classic and traditional shortbread cutout cookies.
+Easy shortbread cutout cookies - These are classic and traditional shortbread cookies perfect for stamping with cookie cutters.
 It's a dough that is very forgiving and easy to work with, and any pieces that crack or fall apart before baking can just be squished up and re-rolled.
 This version uses almond extract in both the cookie and icing, but can be omitted or substituted with a preferred flavor.

 Classic texture - The true base of the recipe is a 3-ingredient shortbread: butter, sugar, and flour.
 The vanilla and almond extracts (and salt) are added strictly for flavor.
 All of these lend to a crispy outside, and toothsome bite on the inside, just like in these pistachio shortbread cookies and cookie sticks!